 Stanford offers three undergraduate degrees, each designed to achieve balance between depth of knowledge acquired through both specialization and exploration:

 - Bachelor of Sciences (B.S.)

 - The School of Humanities and Sciences

 - The School of Earth, Energy & Environmental Sciences

-Students who wish to pursue in depth a second field of study, in addition to completing the requirements for a major, may elect to complete a minor—a coherent program of study defined by the department or program.For further information on degree options, please consult the Stanford Bulletin.
+Students who wish to pursue a second field of study in depth, in addition to completing the requirements for a major, may elect to complete a minor—a coherent program of study defined by the department or program.For further information on degree options, please consult the Stanford Bulletin.
 You may also explore our full list of Majors .

 Preparing for Professional School

 Professional schools seek students who think analytically, communicate effectively, engage fully in their undergraduate courses and avail themselves of research, leadership and community experiences.
 The liberal arts education offered at Stanford University provides students with a vibrant intellectual life that fosters these skills, while focused study in an area major prepares them for post-baccalaureate study in business, education, law and medical school.